-Hot air ballooning in Teotihuacán: Over the pyramids of Mexico City
+Hot Air Ballooning in Teotihuacán: Above the Pyramids of Mexico City

 As a flight attendant, I’m not afraid of flying, but when I came across the idea of flying over the pyramids ofTeotihuacán in a hot air balloon in Mexico City, I felt quite queasy.
 Ballooning in Mexico is different from my day job after all.
 The pyramids of Teotihuacán are not the most famous pyramids in Mexico, but they can be reached in about an hour’s drive from the center of Mexico City.
 A good opportunity, then, if you are just in town.

-From Mexico City there are plenty of options to get to Teotihuacán.
+There are many ways to get to Teotihuacán from Mexico City.
 We opted for a balloon ride at sunrise followed by a tour to the pyramids.
 For the first time ballooning, and then also in Mexico.
 I heard about hot air balloons landing in a cactus field and all kinds of scary stories.
 Our balloon pilot instructed us to bend the legs during landing, in order to be able to buffer the landing if necessary – how bumpy would this be?
 I had already signed a waiver that I would not sue the balloon company even in the event of potential loss of life and limb – so I had to go through with it.

 Unique: In a hot air balloon over the pyramids of Teotihuacán.